gong-hao/V.A.R/articles/002-template-syntax/3-condition.md

 ```

 ### Caveats
-- In `JSX`, you can only use [Expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#Expressions).
+- In `JSX`, you can only use `{expression}` to form the template.
-- You can only do other JavaScript conditions at other places.
+- You can only do other JS conditional statements at other places.
 Usually set them as variables, then use in `JSX`.
+- If a method or an operator is able to return `JSX`, it's fine to use in the `{expression}`.
 - You can use an array to concatenate JSX fragments, but the readability is probably not good.

 ## Scores